ConnerThomas/NixeTubesShieldNCS314/README.md

 # Nixe Tubes Shield NCS314-6
-Heavily modified version of GRA-AFCH's original Nixie CLock Shield code.
+Heavily modified version of GRA-AFCH's original Nixie Clock Shield code.  <br>

-Main changes:
+Main changes: <br>
-	- Added smooth fading to digit transitions based on work done by vasques666 on the gra-afch forums (thank you!)
+	Added smooth fading to digit transitions based on work done by vasques666 on the gra-afch forums (thank you!) <br>
-	- Removed IR, GPS, and Tone code.
+	Removed IR, GPS, and Tone code.
 Removed Aarm function.
-May add this back later.
+May add this back later. <br>
-	- Reorganized code to be more c++ compliant.
-Added function prototypes and renamed some things.
+	Reorganized code to be more c++ compliant.
+Added function prototypes and renamed some things. <br>

 TODO:
-	- Separate out common functions into a libaray to keep main.cpp cleaner
-	- Add a sleep function to dim the display or not use the digits between configurable hours
+	Separate out common functions into a libaray to keep main.cpp cleaner Add a sleep function to dim the display or not use the digits between configurable hours

 1. This repository content sources of project for Nixie Clock developed by GRA & AFCH.